AmirHKiani98/FABM-DataHandler-R/README.md

 # FABM-DataHandler-R
-Freight Agent-Based Model - Handling Data - R
-This package made for adding and removing data (and also with graphically interfaces) to  handle data which is using for [this package which visualizes Freight Agent-Based models](https://github.com/AmirHKiani98/ABMFreight-Visualizer).
+This package made for adding and removing data (and also with graphically interfaces) which is used for [this package which visualizes Freight Agent-Based models](https://github.com/AmirHKiani98/ABMFreight-Visualizer).

 You are able to handle the data either directly in comman-line(scripts) or in [Map](#handle-data-in-map) which we provided for this purpose.